Iceland is like an amusement park for outdoor enthusiasts with its many spectacular trail races

 Distance: 12 km

-Þórsmörk Trail Run is a 12 km long trail run through the Þórsmörk Nature Reserve.
-The trail leads you from Husadalur through some of the most beautiful landscape in Iceland.
-The course goes through birch woods up onto the volcanic ridges and mountain tops over the Þórsmörk Nature Reserve before reaching the finish line, back at Husadalur. Þórsmörk is 150km from Reykjavik.
+The Volcano Trail Run is a 12 km long trail run through the Þórsmörk Nature Reserve.
+The route of the race leads from Húsadalur in Þórsmörk through some of the most beautiful landscape in Iceland.
+The trail goes through birch woods up onto the volcanic ridges and mountain tops over the Þórsmörk before reaching the finish line, back at Husadalur.
+The highest point of the route is the fell Valahnúkur which is 275m high. Þórsmörk is 150km from Reykjavik.

 In the West: